juniormayhe/Scripts/kubernetes/readme.md

 ## Volumes

-### Creating one pod with two containers that share a temporary volume (tied to pod lifecycle)
+### EmptyDir: Creating one pod with two containers that share a temporary volume (tied to pod lifecycle)

 Edit the file
 ```